 The common causes are allergies and infections from environmental exposure and genetic predisposition.

-Knowing the particular origin of the paws scratching and ear licking is necessary for selecting the best treatment.
+Knowing the particular origin of the paw scratching and ear licking is necessary for selecting the best treatment.

-Moreover, identifying the cause of the licking and scratching is paramount for preventing and removing the source of such discomforts to the dog.
+Moreover, identifying the cause of the licking and scratching is paramount for preventing and removing the source of much discomfort to the dog.

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.